surajssd/blog_contents/content/post/2021/08/sapiens.md

     > Why do I believe in the cowry shell or gold coin or dollar bill?
 Because my neighbours believe in them.
 And my neighbours believe in them because I believe in them.
 And we all believe in them because our king believes in them and demands them in taxes, and because our priest believes in them and demands them in tithes.

 - Money is the most ingenious system devised by humans.
-It will enable anybody to co-operate, regardless of their caste, creed, race, color, gender, etc.
+It will enable anybody to co-operate, regardless of their caste, creed, race, color, gender, etc. Watch [this video](https://youtu.be/S1Om2rSQcDE) which explains, visually, how money is imaginary.
 - This line reminds me of the book ["Shivaji Kon Hota."](https://www.goodreads.com/book/show/27808164-shivaji-kon-hota) There the author says that in the Mughal period, the peasants hardly knew who their rulers were.
 Even if the land went from Mughalshahi to Adilshahi, the peasants were ignorant because they paid taxes no matter who ruled.
 Also, they were paying taxes despite the produce.
 They were never given rebates, and exploitation was rampant.
 But with the change of regime to Shivaji Maharaj, he ensured that the tax was collected only when there was a yield.
 There were various subsidies and help from the Swaraj.
 So people started taking notice of this new magnanimous ruler.

     > In many cases, the destruction of one empire hardly meant independence for subject peoples.
 Instead, a new empire stepped into the vacuum created when the old one collapsed or retreated.